What does your brand say about your business?

 This person could be an internal team member or employee in a dedicated communications role.
 If you don’t have the internal capacity, you could also consider an external agency or freelancer – whatever is appropriate for your communication needs and budget.

 Do you have any strategies to help you keep your brand messaging consistent?
-Drop a comment below or leave me a note – I welcome any insights!
+Drop a comment below – I welcome any insights!